 There may also be some lifestyle changes you can make to help manage some of the most common side effects.
 Be sure to discuss any side effects you may have with your HCP.

-Be sure to tell your HCP about any side effects you have while on TRODELVY and refer to the Important Facts for a list of possible side effects.
+Be sure to tell your HCP about any side effects you have while receiving TRODELVY and refer to the Important Facts for a list of possible side effects.
 Some side effects may require you to interrupt your treatment or permanently discontinue TRODELVY.
 Do not make any changes to your treatment plan, or usage of medicines prescribed to you, without being instructed to do so by your HCP.

 Your HCP should check your blood cell counts during treatment with TRODELVY.
 If your white blood cell count is too low, your HCP may need to lower your dose of TRODELVY, give you a medicine to help prevent low blood cell count with future doses of TRODELVY, or in some cases may stop TRODELVY.
 Your HCP may need to give you antibiotic medicines if you develop fever while your white blood cell count is low.